-For more than a decade, the musicians of Landaya brought the traditional music of West Africa to audiences throughout New England.
+For more than a decade, Sayon Camara and Landaya have brought the traditional music of West Africa to audiences throughout New England.

 Over the years, this hard-working group performed at hundreds of concerts and festivals, and presented drumming workshops to countless students at schools throughout the Northeast US.
 During this time, I made yearly sojourns to West Africa to immerse myself in the music, with the goal of sharing the music and culture in an inspiring and educational format — while generating needed financial support for my teachers in Guinea.
 What started as a performance troupe grew into a family of musicians that spanned two continents.